Andover-Robotics/software-docs/hardware-interaction/dcmotor.md

 ![A 13.7:1 ratio Yellow Jacket Gear Motor \(from goBILDA\)](../.gitbook/assets/image%20%2819%29.png)

 When developing ARC Thunder's robot for World Championships, we began using these motors to power some mechanisms.
 They have built-in encoders that work with both 3.3V and 5V, so no level shifter is needed in any scenario.
+ARC has Yellow Jacket Gear Motors in several gear ratios, meaning that there is a wide range of proportions between speed and torque when selecting these motors.
+As of the 2020-2021 season, the Yellow Jacket Gear Motor is projected to become the club's default motor choice.

 ## Basic Behavior